ADITYASHAH-IITP/Generating-image-captions-with-the-BLIP-model/README.md

 Install the required libraries in the environment:

-# installing required libraries in my_env
+# Installing required libraries in my_env
 pip install langchain==0.1.11 gradio==5.23.2 transformers==4.38.2 bs4==0.0.2 requests==2.31.0 torch==2.2.1

 "AutoProcessor" and "BlipForConditionalGeneration" are components of the BLIP model, which is a vision-language model available in the Hugging Face Transformers library.